MTraveller/mt-product-promo/README.md

 ![Header](https://github.com/MTraveller/mt-product-promo/blob/cf7fca20041fcb57f4034bf3fd174c1e5b3d7fd1/rm-img/header.jpg)

-Below the header is the navbar with 3-links, each highlight on hover and current page.
+Below the header is the navbar with 3-links identical on all pages for easy navigation, each highlight on hover and current page.
 The website incorporates a simple CSS highlight method to highlight the current page a user is on for better usability.

 ![Navbar](https://github.com/MTraveller/mt-product-promo/blob/cf7fca20041fcb57f4034bf3fd174c1e5b3d7fd1/rm-img/navbar.jpg)